hanzemeng/Multi-Paxos/README.md

 ## Control Characters

+All control characters are defined in control_character.py.

-append 0x04 to the end of every message (except for the init message) so receivers can parse multiple messages
+Append GS (decimal value 29) to every message (except for the init message) so receivers can parse multiple messages Append RS (decimal value 30) to every parameter in a message so receivers can parse the parameters Append RS (decimal value 30) to every parameter in a block operation so Block can parse each field